UPPMAX/programming_formalisms/docs/deployment/deploy.md

     - Run the program!

-    No errors shpuld show up!
+    No errors should show up!

 ### Follow up